-Vietnamese Fine Art has evolved over time, inextricably linked with the national culture and society.
+The history of Vietnamese Fine Arts has evolved over time & closely connected to Vietnamese artwork, inextricably linked with the national culture and society.
 The masterpieces through historical periods have fairly reflected the features and characteristics of the country.

-Fine art is one of the art forms which is considered the creative art, especially visual art.
+Fine art is one of the art forms which is considered creative art, especially visual art.
 It is created primarily for aesthetic and intellectual purposes and judged for its beauty and significance.
-Fine Art includes three main types: sculpture, painting and architecture.
+Fine Art includes three main types: sculpture, painting, and architecture.

-Vietnamese Modern Art is divided into 3 periods:
+Modern Vietnamese Fine Arts is divided into 3 periods:

 The North entered the Resistance period, the Vietnamese oil painting has transformed the achievements of the previous time to the socialist trend.
 The remaining migrated to the South, merged with Gia Dinh Fine Arts College or University of Fine Arts Ho Chi Minh City now.